-The best affordable mattresses
+Here are the best affordable mattresses

 In each category, Consumer Reports recommends a best buy, as well as other mattresses they recommend based on ratings.

-The Denver Mattress Doctor’s Choice for $500.
-Two other best buys — the Charles P. Rogers St. Regis Pillowtop and the Beautyrest Platinum Hailey Luxury Firm — price out at nearly twice the cost.
+Two others best buys — the Charles P. Rogers St. Regis Pillowtop and the Beautyrest Platinum Hailey Luxury Firm — price out at more than twice the price.
 They’re $1,100 and $1,190, respectively.

-For more tips on finding the right mattress for you, check out Consumer Reports’ buying guide here.
+A more expensive mattress may not make for a better product.
+Want to find the right mattress for you?
+Check out Consumer Reports’ buying guide here.

 Who is the best mattress retailer?

 On the question of retailers, Consumer Reports ranked Amazon as the top choice for customer satisfaction, followed closely by the Original Mattress Factory.

 Money expert Clark Howard’s longtime recommendation of Costco as a great place to buy a mattress is getting a little headwind this year.
 Costco drops to the fourth spot on the tally.